-The European Data Portal (EDP) beta version was launched on November 2015.
-Since then, a new version of the website has been released several times a year with the latest being on 2 May 2019, when the EDP launched version 2.3 of the website.
+The European Data Portal (EDP) beta version was launched in November 2015.
+Since then, the website got a fresh look several times already, for the last time on 6 March 2020 when the EDP launched version 3.0 of the website.

-- enhancing graphical data visualisations and the geo-spatial visualisation services such as city level base maps that are provided by Eurostat, and
+- Enhancing graphical data visualisations and the geo-spatial visualisation services such as city level base maps that are provided by Eurostat.

-- Implementing a fully DCAT-AP native metadata catalogue that makes it easier for users to search for data;
+- Implementing a full DCAT-AP native metadata catalogue that makes it easier for users to search for data.

 - Implementing a data storage so that datasets can be discoverable on the EDP and data can be stored.